ghc-proposals/ghc-proposals/proposals/0000-constrained-complete-sets.rst

 .. implemented:: Leave blank.
 This will be filled in with the first GHC version which
                  implements the described feature.
 .. highlight:: haskell
-.. header:: This proposal is `discussed at this pull request <https://github.com/ghc-proposals/ghc-proposals/pull/0>`_.
+.. header:: This proposal is `discussed at this pull request <https://github.com/ghc-proposals/ghc-proposals/pull/400>`_.
-            **After creating the pull request, edit this file again, update the number in the link, and delete this bold sentence.**
 .. contents::

 GHC allows users to add what looks like a type signature to a COMPLETE set declaration.